🍇

 • Land purchased in 1994 by GT Ferreira, a co-founder of FirstRand, and his wife Anne-Marie; the estate name combines their children's names Thomas and Kara

-• Reserve Collection Cabernet Sauvignon 2021 awarded 97 points and Best in Show at the Decanter World Wine Awards 2024, plus 5 Stars in Platter's 2025
+• Reserve Collection Cabernet Sauvignon 2021 awarded 97 points and Best in Show at the 2024 Decanter World Wine Awards plus 5 Stars in Platter's 2025

 🏡Origin and Estate History

-GT Ferreira, a co-founder of FirstRand and one of South Africa's most prominent businessmen, purchased the farm on the slopes of the Simonsberg in 1994 as a family home.
-Neighbour and Thelema vintner Gyles Webb persuaded Ferreira to recognise the land's exceptional viticultural potential, and first Cabernet Sauvignon vines were planted in 1996.
-Ferreira formally committed to the wine business in 1999, and construction of the state-of-the-art cellar followed.
-The first harvest took place in 2000, with wines initially released under the Zondernaam label (a reference to the property's original 17th-century listing as 'the farm with no name'), before the premium Tokara label launched in 2005.
-The estate name itself is a combination of the couple's children's names, Thomas and Kara.
+GT Ferreira, a co-founder of FirstRand and one of South Africa's most prominent businessmen, purchased the farm on the Helshoogte Pass in 1994 as a family home.
+His neighbour, Thelema's Gyles Webb, persuaded him to recognise the land's exceptional viticultural potential, and first Cabernet Sauvignon vines were planted in 1996.
+Ferreira formally committed to the wine business in 1999, construction of a state-of-the-art cellar followed, and the first harvest took place in 2000 under the Zondernaam label, a reference to the property's original 17th-century listing as 'the farm with no name'.
+The premium Tokara label launched in 2005 to mark a clear quality tier above Zondernaam.
+The estate name itself is a combination of the founding couple's children, Thomas and Kara.

-• Land purchased 1994 by GT Ferreira, co-founder of FirstRand; formal wine venture launched 1999; first harvest 2000
+• Land purchased 1994 by GT Ferreira, FirstRand co-founder; formal wine venture launched 1999; first harvest 2000

 🌍Why Tokara Matters

-• Reserve Collection Cabernet Sauvignon 2021: 97 points and Best in Show, Decanter World Wine Awards 2024, one of only 50 wines so awarded
+• Reserve Collection Cabernet Sauvignon 2021: 97 points and Best in Show, Decanter World Wine Awards 2024, one of only 50 wines so awarded that year

 • Ranked 71st on The World's 50 Best Vineyards 2025 extended list, one of four South African estates recognised